How to Pick the Right Pricing Plan for Your Client

 Additional features and customizations

-If the client only requires CSS, then you can suggest a Personal plan.
+If the client only requires CSS, then you can suggest a Basic plan.
 But it’s important to get this information early on.
-If you go all in with HTML and JavaScript coding while the site is in trial, all of this will be disabled if your client ultimately opts for a Personal plan.
+If you go all in with HTML and JavaScript coding while the site is in trial, all of this will be disabled if your client ultimately opts for a Basic plan.
 This not only renders your work obsolete, but it will completely change the site’s overall functionality (and potentially its aesthetic).

 Third-party integrations